 The best and most efficient way to tell the stories of success that provide employers with the predictors they need to understand your future potential is what is known among professional resume writers as the CAR resume writing approach.

 No, I’m not talking about the car sitting in your driveway.
-CAR is an acronym for the three absolutely crucial elements of a competition-killing, results-generating resume: challenges, actions, and results.
+And I’m not talking about an auto technician resume or an automotive service manager resume.
+Rather, the C.A.R. method is an acronym for the three absolutely crucial elements of a competition-killing, results-generating resume: challenges, actions, and results.
 This is also often referred to as the CARS approach (challenges, actions, results, and strategic impact).
+You may also hear it referred to as the STAR approach.

 Avoid This Common Resume Mistake